hswopeams/remittance/README.md

 1. Clone this respository
 2. CD to the `remittance` directory
 3. Run `npm install`
-4. In a separate terminal,  run `ganache-cli --host 0.0.0.0`.
-Assumes ganache-cli is installed globally (https://www.npmjs.com/package/ganache-cli)
+4. In a separate terminal,  run `ganache --host 0.0.0.0`.
+Assumes ganache-cli is installed globally (https://github.com/trufflesuite/ganache)
 5. Take note of the addresses.

 1. In the first terminal, run `./node_modules/.bin/truffle migrate` to migrate contracts to ganache